pfurrow/GetCleanDataClassProject/CodeBook.md

 ```
 HARlabels[duplicated(HARlabels[,2]),]
 ```
-The values in the associated measurement files are not duplicate, so care should be taken if the script is modified to use different columns of statistics as the results are unpredictable.
+The associated values in the measurement files for those duplicate labels are not duplicate, so if the R script is modified to use different columns of statistics, the results may be unpredictable.

 ##Creating the tidy datafile
 This document describes the tidy data set generated from the raw files to calculate the averages of selected measurements for each subject and activity in the study.